Home » What We Do »

 PIRIE Associates – providing project management and coordination so the study stays organized, on schedule, and grounded in the community.

-The feasibility study is guided by a leadership team representing a cross-section of Danbury’s civic, cultural, and business sectors.
+The study is guided by a leadership team representing a cross-section of Danbury’s civic, cultural, and business sectors.
 Their lived experience and professional expertise ensure the process is inclusive, community-informed, and forward-thinking.

-Community Conversations
+Community Survey

-February 18–24
+Community Conversations: February 18–24